 Excellent school to improve students critical thinking skills and encourage creative thinking and problem solving in our increasingly diverse world.
 This creativity and diversity makes our graduates invaluable to future employers.
 The magnet programs in the creative and performing arts and engineering are award-winning and help create future leaders in Huntsville and beyond!

 Lee High School is a public high school in Huntsville.
-The principal of Lee High School is Mr Paul Parvin, who can be contacted at firstname.lastname@example.org.
-806 students go to Lee High School and identify primarily as Black, non-Hispanic; White, non-Hispanic; and Hispanic.
+The principal of Lee High School is Mr Paul Parvin, who can be contacted at email@example.com.
+806 children attend Lee High School and are mostly Black, non-Hispanic; White, non-Hispanic; and Hispanic.
 64% of the 806 students here get reduced lunch prices.
-The ratio of students to teachers at Lee High School is 13:1.
-Pinnacle Alternative Day School is one of the nearest high schools.
+The student to teacher ratio at Lee High School is 13:1.
+The Pinnacle School is one of the nearest high schools.

 - Ceramics sculpture